joaocarmo/litten-web/src/markdown-pages/faq.en.md

 We know this might not be ideal and are currently working on improving the overall experience.

-## What Personal Data Do We Collect?
+## What personal data do we collect?

 We collect only the essential personal data needed to deliver our services to you.
 This includes your email address, name, and profile picture.
 Additionally,